 WG Preliminary Policy Recommendation Proposals

-The policy recommendation proposals for the protection of IGO and INGO (including RCRC and IOC) identifiers in all gTLDs presented in this Draft Initial Report do not represent a consensus position by the Working Group members; but rather, they constitute options being considered by the Working Group.
+The policy recommendation proposals for the protection of IGO and INGO (including RCRC and IOC) identifiers in all gTLDs presented in this Initial Report do not represent a consensus position by the Working Group members; but rather, they constitute options being considered by the Working Group.
 The objective of this Initial Report is to present these proposed policy recommendation options currently under consideration to solicit feedback from the community on these specific policy recommendations.

 The proposed policy recommendation options are presented in Sections 4.3-4.6.